YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 </html>
 ```

-We're calling our app "Chuck Norris Quoter" and loading a JavaScript file called `Main.js` in the `<head>`.
-Elm compiles to JavaScript and this is the file that will be built from our Elm code.
+We're titling our app "Chuck Norris Quoter" and loading a JavaScript file called `Main.js`.
+Elm compiles to JavaScript and this is the file that will be built from our compiled Elm code.

 We've also added links to stylesheets.
 We'll start with [Bootstrap](http://www.getbootstrap.com) and load the CSS from a [CDN](https://www.bootstrapcdn.com) to keep it simple.
 The second stylesheet is a local `styles.css` file.
 In it, we'll put a few helper overrides.

 The `<body>` can be empty.
-The Elm app will live in it, and the last thing we'll do in our `index.html` is tell Elm to load our application.
+The Elm app will be dynamically written to it, and the last thing we'll do in our `index.html` is tell Elm to load our application.
 The Elm module we're going to export is called `Main` (from `Main.js`), so this is what our index file should use.

 Next, let's create the `styles.css` file: